Thank you for visiting us!

 feel very welcome to come along to a weekend Mass.
 Our main family Mass is at 10am on Sundays.

 Children’s Liturgy of the Word for children in school years Reception, 1, 2 and 3 is at the 10am Mass each Sunday during school term time.

 We also have a Saturday night Vigil Mass at 6.30pm and the new addition, 8.30am Mass, introduced recently due to Covid.
 If you are worried about crowds the 8.30am Mass is for you.

 Also the 5pm Massat St John Ogilvie's NN18 9BX.

 We are a friendly congregation and newcomers are always welcome.
 It would be great to meet you so please do introduce yourself to the clergy after Mass.

 We are blessed to have many people serving in the parish in a variety of ways so please do look at the Parish Life and Groups and see how you might be able to get involved.

-Among those serving is our full time Parish Youth Worker, Rick Netherwood, who organises youth ministry for young Catholics all over town.
+Among those serving is our Parish Youth Worker, Rick Netherwood, who organises youth ministry for young Catholics all over town.
 If you are between the ages of 11-35, or have relatives that are, then take a look at the Corby Young Catholics page to see what's up next.
 We are always looking for adults who would be happy and willing to help as leaders too.

-If you cannot find what you are looking for on here or need to get in touch then please feel free to call or email our administrators Maggie and Kay in the parish office between 9:30 - 12:30 Monday to Friday or if you're in the area why not pop by the presbytery (parish house).
+If you cannot find what you are looking for on here or need to get in touch then please feel free to call or email our administrators Maggie and Kay in the parish office between 9:30 - 12.30 Monday to Friday or if you're in the area why not pop by the presbytery (parish house).